-Negative effects of African churches
+Negative effects of African churches47

 One SoT, one focus group and seven experts, say that going to an African church and coming in contact with the church community brings the danger of being re-trafficked.
 One SoT and three experts agree that African churches do not support integration because it is only Africans and few host country nationals present in the community.
 One expert says that African churches should do more to support the integration of their members actively.
 One expert even says that African churches increase the fear of juju by spreading the idea that SoTs need deliverance: "African churches in Germany are the places, where I think there, the Nigerians are in most danger and in their most comfort at the same time."
-(E9) Two experts point out that social workers can help SoTs to distinguish what is helpful and what is harmful to them in regard to participation in African churches by talking to SoTs about excessive Christian faith rituals and healthy spirituality.
+(E9) Two experts point out that social workers can help SoTs to distinguish what is helpful and what is harmful to them in regard to participation in African churches.
+Social workers could try to compensate for the adverse side effects of African churches by talking to SoTs about excessive Christian faith rituals and healthy spirituality.

-European church
+European churches